RubaAlnashwan/Project_2/README.md

 #### Name: Abeer Alruwayti, Ruba Alnashwan
 #### E-mail: Abeeralruwaitea@gmail.com , Ruba.Alnashwan@gmail.com
+#### Github : RubaAlnashwan ,

 ## Background

-## Objective:
-The goal of this project is to use linear regression to predict house prices.
+In this project, we will use data from the (Aqar) website, which provides villas for sale and their prices.
+Our goal from this project is to build a linear regression model that predict house prices.

 ## Data Description